Deccan Queen: History

 Deccan Queen service was introduced on 1 June 1930 as a weekend train with two rakes of seven coaches each.
-The first service of the train was conducted from Calyan (now Kalyan) and Pune in the Bombay Presidency, India, apparently in order to ferry rich patrons from Bombay (now Mumbai) to Pune.to attend horse racing at Pune Race Course.
+The first service of the train was conducted from Callian (now Kalyan) and Pune in the Bombay Presidency, India, apparently in order to ferry rich patrons from Bombay (now Mumbai) to Pune to attend horse racing at Pune Race Course.

 Initially, one coach was painted in silver with scarlet mouldings, while the others were painted in royal blue with gold lines.
 The underframes of the coaches of the original rakes were built in England, while the coach bodies were built in the Matunga Workshop of the Great Indian Peninsula Railway.
 The service initially included first and second class seating, but the first class was replaced by a redesigned second class on January 1, 1949, until third class seating was introduced in June 1955.
 In 1966, the coaches were replaced by "anti-telescopic, steel-bodied integral coaches" built by Integral Coach Factory, Perambur, Chennai, and the rake was lengthened to twelve coaches.
 Third class seating was re-designated second-class seating in April 1974.

 The Deccan Queen is also one of the most favourite trains among railfans.
 Every year on 1 June, its regular pass-holders, railfans and railway authorities celebrate the train's birthday.
 Deccan Queen entered its 90th year of service on 1 June 2019.